Creating a Stay At Home Mom Schedule will change your life as a Stay At Home Mom (SAHM)!

 2. Schedule Time for School Work

 To make things even easier, I make a list of the school work they need to do so they know what is expected of them for the week.
-I use a stick-on chalkboard that I bought a few years ago at Target.
+I use a sticker chalkboard that I is on the front of my non-magnetic refrigerator.

 Scheduling time for schoolwork helps me and my kids keep up with what they are doing in school.